aws-solutions-library-samples/guidance-for-rolling-back-changes-to-datasets-in-amazon-s3/README.md

 * **Scenario 2:**  Keys where there are only delete markers (no new objects) after tD. **These delete markers will be deleted.**
     * `scenario2-undo.csv` will also be created so that these can be recreated if needed.
 See [FAQ #3](#faqs).
 * **Scenarios 3a, b and c:** Keys where there was an object (not a delete marker) at the tD, and there is current version newer than at tD.
 Excludes keys covered by scenarios 1 and 2. **The desired VersionID will be copied to the same key, making it the current version.**
-    * **3a:** Desired VersionID is in Glacier Flexible Retreival or Deep Archive class and needs to be restored from async. **This tool will not copy these objects**, but output its details in the `scenario3a.csv` manifest that can be used with [**Guidance for Automated Restore and Copy for Amazon S3 Glacier Objects**](https://github.com/aws-solutions-library-samples/guidance-for-automated-restore-and-copy-for-amazon-s3-glacier-objects).
+    * **3a:** Desired VersionID is in Glacier Flexible Retrieval or Deep Archive class and needs to be restored from async. **This tool will not copy these objects**, but output its details in the `scenario3a.csv` manifest that can be used with [**Guidance for Automated Restore and Copy for Amazon S3 Glacier Objects**](https://github.com/aws-solutions-library-samples/guidance-for-automated-restore-and-copy-for-amazon-s3-glacier-objects).
         * Note that as ListObjectVersions and S3 Metadata don't report Intelligent Tiering tier, objects versions that need to be retrieved before being copied from the *opt-in* asynchronous Archive and Deep Archive tiers won’t be included here unless an S3 Inventory source is used.
 Instead they will be included in scenario 3b or 3c, and an attempt made to copy them.
 These copy attempts will fail with `403: InvalidObjectState`
     * **3b:** Desired VersionID <= 5 GiB.
-These objects will copied with the CopyObject API, with an S3 Batch Operations Copy job.
+These objects will be copied with the CopyObject API, with an S3 Batch Operations Copy job.
     * **3c:** Desired VersionID > 5 GiB.
 These objects require special handling.
 A separate S3 Batch Operations Lambda job will perform these copies, reusing code from the solution at https://aws.amazon.com/blogs/storage/copying-objects-greater-than-5-gb-with-amazon-s3-batch-operations/ .